davejfranco/oci_devops_fastrack/resourcemanager/tutorial.md

 ## 1. Edit our terraform template

-Move to iac/terraform directory within the project.
+Move to src/iac/terraform directory within the project directory.
 Once inside we are going to locate the variables.tf file where we will replace some variables according to our tenant.

 ![vtf](/src/img/iac/variablestf.jpg)